 Hoof bruises are always a big deal for horses.

-- Hoof bruises are nothing to glaze over and hope they get better.
+Hoof bruises are nothing to glaze over and hope they get better.
 Your veterinarian can help you figure it out, and come up with a treatment plan that makes you and your horse happy and comfortable.
-The problem with hoof “stuff” is that many things look like many things – so it’s impossible for sure without your veterinarian.
-Hoof bruises are often hidden under a layer of sole, so you might not even see the bruise.
+The problem with hoof “stuff” is that many things look like many things – so it’s impossible without your veterinarian.
+Hoof bruises are often hidden under a layer of the sole, so you might not even see the bruise.

-- Your horse is tender footed
+- Your horse is tender-footed and reluctant to move forward

 - Walking gingerly, especially on hard surfaces